Kalil Pimpleton

-Kalil Pimpleton (born December 9, 1998) is an American football wide receiver for the New York Giants of the National Football League (NFL).
-He played college football at Central Michigan and was an undrafted free agent from the 2022 NFL Draft.
+Kalil Pimpleton (born December 9, 1998) is an American professional football wide receiver for the Ottawa Redblacks of the Canadian Football League (CFL).
+He played college football at Central Michigan and went undrafted during the 2022 NFL draft.

 College career

 He signed with Virginia Tech out of high school and played in 4 games in 2017 before transferring to Central Michigan where he played from 2019 to 2021.
-He earned MAC Special Teams Player of the Year honors in 2021 for is kick returning and was a first team All-MAC wide receiver.
+He earned MAC Special Teams Player of the Year honors in 2021 for his kick returning and was a first team All-MAC wide receiver.

 Professional career

 Detroit Lions

 On April 30, 2022, Pimpleton was signed by the Detroit Lions after going undrafted.
 On August 29, Pimpleton was waived by the Lions.

 New York Giants

 On September 1, 2022, Pimpleton was signed to the New York Giants practice squad.
 He signed a reserve/future contract on January 22, 2023.
+He was waived on August 29, 2023.